 Any "green" vegetation, cuttings etc can be taken to the City Depot Waste and Recycling Centre in Millbrook for composting.
 This is free of charge to all household residents within the city if you go to the recycling centre in person.
 If you have employed a contractor to do the work they may make a charge for disposal.

-You can report council owned hedges overgrowing the road or footpath.
+You can report council-owned hedges overhanging the road or footpath using our online form.